Trump Administration Executive Action Tracker

 Executive Order or Action

-Action on collective bargaining: Directs agencies to refuse to honor federal collective bargaining agreements entered into in the last 30 days of the Biden administration which do not comply with Trump administration priorities (with exceptions for law enforcement).
+Actions on collective bargaining: Two executive orders authorize the heads of most federal agencies to end collective bargaining in many of their offices on vague “national security” grounds, and refuse to honor contracts entered into in the last 30 days of the Biden administration which do not comply with Trump administration priorities (with exceptions for law enforcement).
+DHS has also already terminated its contract with Transportation Security Administration (TSA) workers.
 Violates federal employees’ collective bargaining rights.

 Ending diversity, equity, and inclusion (DEI) programs: Terminates federal programs, executive orders, private sector, and educational programs that support diversity, equity, inclusion, and accessibility in the federal government and in external programs that receive federal support.
 Mandates measures to deter future related programs.
-Dear Colleague Letter: The Department of Education posted a letter threatening to withhold federal funding from universities with diversity, equity, and inclusion programs.
 The Department of Education terminated $600 million in K-12 grants, alleging that the grants involved diversity, equity, and inclusion efforts.
+DOE has also shut down the office that investigates race- and sex-based discrimination.
 This action will terminate funding for programs nationwide that help realize individuals’ potential and foster respect and belonging in workplaces.
 This action will severely limit opportunities for education and workforce development, especially for people with disabilities, Black, Brown, and Indigenous people, and other individuals who have historically had fewer opportunities to be considered for jobs, and if chosen, to be supported in their workplaces.
-Multiple lawsuits.
-All seek to overturn the ban, stating it is unconstitutional and unlawful.
-Cases are moving through the courts with different results.
-A lawsuit challenging the Dear Colleague Letter argues that the letter is unconstitutional and seeks an injunction against any steps to enforce it.
-NETWORK has reached out to Democracy Forward voicing support for their lawsuits.
-Several state recipients of diversity, equity, and inclusion grants filed suit, alleging that the grant terminations were unlawful.
-On Mar.
-10, 2025, the court issued a TRO.
-The Trump administration has appealed.

 Affordable housing, food, and health care for all